 I don’t want to dwell on the 2016 election any longer since it was last year and it was an election that I wanted to end very quickly.
 Instead of the political left/right crap but actually, reforms and ideas to help the coming generation come into its own.
 This is the way to actually make the institutions of government respond and reflect the will of its citizens.
 The problem with American Democracy is the same old theme that many people are saying.
 It’s not tyranny, dictatorship, or Neo-Hitlerian thoughts (Alt-right, White supremacy, or Neo Confederacy), and I not saying there are no racial problems in the country.
 It’s taxation without representation.

-I argue the question that is on the public, political scientists, historians and politicians mind is that why is the public will is never reflected in the outcome in bills.
+I argue the question that is on the public, political scientists, historians, and politicians’ minds is that why is the public will is never reflected in the outcome of bills.

 Michael Lind is going deeper into the debate that needs to be started and solved:

 “Nobody should underestimate the power of inertia in American politics.
 But we will never have any progress, if we accept stupid things just because they are old.

 At this point, to the tune of “Yankee Doodle” on a fife and drum, somebody in the peanut gallery will object that our system represents the “genius of the Founding Fathers.”
 Sorry, peanut gallery patriots — the major Founders hated the overrepresentation of small states in the Senate.
 For most of their political careers, Alexander Hamilton favored more centralization, while the “Father of the Constitution,” James Madison (except early in his career), was for states’ rights.
 But these two co-authors of the Federalist Papers agreed that states should be represented in the Senate on the basis of population and that the compromise in the Constitution that gave each state two senators, no matter its size, was a mistake.

 In the guise of denouncing the Articles of Confederation, Hamilton made his feelings clear in Federalist No. 22: